-- (1) The Academic Board shall convene two Progression and Awards Boards for each School one for the consideration of undergraduate programmes and one for the consideration of postgraduate taught programmes.
-Each board acts on behalf of Academic Board in respect of such programmes assessed wholly or partly within that School. - (2) The membership of each School Progression and Awards Board shall comprise a Chair, a Chief External Examiner and the Chair, Deputy Chair or academic representative of each Department Assessment Board reporting to the School Progression and Awards Board. - (3) The terms of reference of the School Progression and Awards Boards will be: - (a) to act in accordance with the Regulations and Procedures of the College and to meet as necessary to fulfil this requirement; - (b) to make decisions on final award classifications and student progression taking into consideration the impact of extenuating circumstances on students and the suspension of regulations where these apply to assessment and student progress; - (c) to make recommendations to the Academic Board on regulations and procedures governing their business.
+- (1) The Academic Board shall convene two Progression and Awards Boards for each School one for the consideration of undergraduate courses and one for the consideration of postgraduate taught courses.
+Each board acts on behalf of Academic Board in respect of such courses assessed wholly or partly within that School. - (2) The membership of each School Progression and Awards Board shall comprise a Chair, a Chief External Examiner and the Chair, Deputy Chair or academic representative of each Department Assessment Board reporting to the School Progression and Awards Board. - (3) The terms of reference of the School Progression and Awards Boards will be: - (a) to act in accordance with the Regulations and Procedures of the College and to meet as necessary to fulfil this requirement; - (b) to make decisions on final award classifications and student progression taking into consideration the impact of extenuating circumstances on students and make applications for the suspension of regulations where these apply to assessment and student progress to the Executive Committee for Assessment; - (c) to make recommendations to the Academic Board on regulations and procedures governing their business.